Bernie Leadon: Personal life

 For a few years in the mid-1970s, Leadon lived in Topanga Canyon, a bohemian enclave known for its musician residents.
 Leadon's house-plus-recording-studio had previously been owned by singer-songwriter Neil Young, and was the site of frequent parties.
 Leadon lived with Patti Davis, the daughter of conservative California Governor Ronald Reagan, who was at that time campaigning for president and distancing himself from his daughter because Leadon and she were unmarried but living together.
-Leadon and Davis co-wrote the song "I Wish You Peace", which Leadon insisted the Eagles include on the album One of These Nights, against the wishes of his bandmates.
+Leadon and Davis co-wrote the song "I Wish You Peace", which Leadon insisted Eagles include on the album One of These Nights, against the wishes of his bandmates.

 His younger brother, Tom Leadon, was a founding member of Mudcrutch.